 Ways to overcome pregnancy hair loss

-As hormones are the main cause, hair loss is considered a difficult issue to treat.
-However, it is possible to minimise the amount of hair loss.
+As hormones are the leading cause, hair loss is considered challenging to treat.
+However, it is possible to minimize the amount of hair loss.

 Follow the steps below to overcome hair loss during pregnancy!

-Eggs, milk and various vegetables are important in fulfilling the body’s need for iron and protein.
+Eggs, milk, and various vegetables are essential in fulfilling the body’s need for iron and protein.
 Both nutrients have properties linked to hair growth.

-To maximise the benefits of the nutrients, consuming iron and calcium supplements is encouraged.
-It is important to visit a doctor to get the correct recommended dosage as every woman’s body is different.
+To maximize the benefits of the nutrients, consuming iron and calcium supplements is encouraged.
+However, it is crucial to visit a doctor to get the correct recommended dosage, as every woman’s body is different.

-If possible, refrain from tying your hair for long periods of time as it can lead to severe hair loss.
-When needed, just clip it up!
+If possible, refrain from tying your hair for long periods, as it can lead to severe hair loss.
+Instead, when needed, clip it up!

 3. Use a wide-toothed comb

-Combing your hair with wide-toothed comb results in less hair fall.
-Using a regular small toothed brush can make your hair susceptible to breakage.
+Combing your hair with wide-toothed comb results in minor hair fall.
+However, a regular small-toothbrush can make your hair susceptible to breakage.

 4. Stay away from heat